Street Food Of Mumbai

 It was tea-time so who could say no to Tapri Chai especially when it was prepared fresh in front of us.
 It was fascinating to see the tea stall man use a long ladle to stir up the bubbly broth and then strain it all into a huge kettle.
 Later serving it up in cutting chai glasses for us.

-Barely a lane away from here was Bajaj Raod, a famous place for street food.
-There were stalls of dosa, chaats and juices.
+Barely a lane away from here was Bajaj Raod, a famous place for street food of Mumbai.
+There were stalls of dosa, chaats, and juices.
 Now we were hungry again and wished to try it all.

 SAI SAMARTH DOSAWALLA